Wolves in West Bell Street Car Park Underpass, Dundee

 2020-2021

-As the demand for puppies soars during repeated lockdowns, wolves – Europe’s archetypal predator and the focus for a continued debate over rewilding in Scotland – seemed to me an interesting animal to think with.
+Wolves are Europe’s archetypal predator and, as the demand for puppies soared during the pandemic, they seemed to me an interesting animal to think with.
 Both like and completely unlike the dogs we keep as pets, they have lived, historically, in the forests at the edges of domestic space.

 Installation, November 2020: